Already have a Username/Password for Acta Orthopaedica et Traumatologica Turcica?

 Submission and peer reviewing

-Following an initial evaluation and elimination for sufficient priority, manuscripts are subject to blind peer review by at least two reviewers.
+All submitted materials undergo a technical check following inital submission.
+Technical check evaluates existance of requried documents, structural consistency of manuscript and supplementary files.
+In case there's a discordance, manuscript is returned to the corresponding Author for correction.
+Following technical check, Editorial Office assign a manuscript number and officially start peer-review process.
+Assigned Vice Editors execute process on behalf of Editor and manuscripts are subject to blind peer review by at least two reviewers.
+Reviewers are assigned consdering the field of the study.
 The Editor, who judges and analyzes the entire review process, reaches a final decision to accept or reject a manuscript, or to recommend a revision.
 The Editor has the right to reject a revised manuscript.

 Copyright - Authors’ approval - Conflict of interest